-How to Write Research Purpose | State What the Study Must Accomplish First
+How to Write Research Purpose | Define the Output, Scope, and Completion Target of the Study

 What this page helps you do first

-Common mistakes
+Common objective-statement mistakes

-- Using verbs without a concrete task
+- Using only action verbs without naming the deliverable

 A more efficient next step